nickdrummond/star-wars-ontology/readme.md

 This work is not sanctioned or otherwise connected to Lucasfilm, Disney or it's affiliates.
 It is an unpaid experiment in representing an interesting, complex domain of storytelling.

-Copyright of all names and references remain with their respective owners or creators.
+All names and references are Trademark and/or copyright of Disney and affiliates or their respective owners or creators.

-There is no assertion of correctness or completeness by myself - content has been created using publically available, free content created by fans (ie Wookipedia).
+There is no assertion of correctness or completeness by myself - content has been created referencing publicly available, free content created by fans (ie Wookipedia).

 That said, I would love to talk to Leland Chee about the possibilities of using RDF/OWL as a way of helping the continuity and story group within the Star Wars teams.